Wyndham College

 Wyndham College is a public senior secondary school located at Nirimba Fields, New South Wales, Australia.

 Established in 1999, its intake of students comes from three surrounding high schools: Quakers Hill High School, Riverstone High School, and Seven Hills High School.
-They with Wyndham College, make the Nirimba Collegiate Group of Schools.
+With Wyndham College, they make the Nirimba Collegiate Group of Schools.
 The Collegiate Group of Schools all operate independently of each other, but the four principals work closely together.

-The college is situated on the Nirimba Education Precinct, co-located within: the University of Western Sydney, Blacktown, Western Sydney Institute of TAFE - Nirimba College, and St John Paul II Catholic College, Senior Campus.
-The college has many native gardens that have won many awards; the college itself, however, is set in a bushland environment.
+The college is situated on the Nirimba Education Precinct, co-located within: the University of Western Sydney, Blacktown, Western Sydney Institute of TAFE – Nirimba College, and St John Paul II Catholic College, Senior Campus.

 Visual artworks completed by students from the college are regularly nominated and featured in Art Express.

+Tradewynds Café

+Wyndham College hosts a café which is run by both school staff and students.
+Students working at the Tradewynds Café are a part of the school's hospitality faculty.
+The café operates from 7:30am until 1:30pm on Mondays to Thursdays (NSW school term days only), serving breakfast and lunch to both the school community and general public.
+The cafe hosts an indoor seating area, outdoor deck, car park, function centre and commercial kitchen which provides hospitality students with a practical learning area.
+Tradewynds Café is a non-profit business and all proceeds and funds are given to Wyndham College to supplement student learning programs.

 History

-Wyndham College was named after the previous NSW Director General of Education, Harold Wyndham, who was visionary in implementing the HSC for Year 12 students and the School Certificate for Year 10 students.
+Wyndham College was named after the previous NSW Director General of Education, Harold Wyndham, who assisted in implementing the Higher School Certificate (HSC) for Year 12 students and the School Certificate for Year 10 students.
 Wyndham College is built on the former site of the naval training base HMAS Nirimba, and the campus derives its name "Nirimba Education Precinct" from this historical connection.

-School crest

-Wyndham College's crest was designed by the school's founding principal, Ian Wing, in 1998.
-The crest features Wyndham's motto of "Working Together to Widen Horizons", with a representation of a book.
-Traditionally the book is associated with learning and the motto refers to the broad curriculum that the students have access to through the school's links with the precinct partners - TAFE, Western Sydney University and St John Paul II Catholic College.

-Admissions and enrolment

-Students who attend the Collegiate Year 7-10 schools of Riverstone High School, Quakers Hill High School, and Seven Hills High School have an automatic right of entry into Wyndham College for their senior years of schooling.
-As such, the College serves a large and diverse community from established areas in Seven Hills and Kings Langley, newly developed urban areas in Quakers Hill, Acacia Gardens, Stanhope Gardens, Rouse Hill and Schofields to the more semi-rural communities of Riverstone and Marsden Park.
-Outside of the collegiate schools, acceptance to Wyndham College is highly competitive with many students applying for limited enrolment positions each year.
-The school's enrolment committee conducts interviews with prospective students and their parents/guardians when making their decisions about entry for applicants.